Upper Valley Nighthawks: History

+The inaugural team was managed by Nick Cenatiempo and finished 21-25.
 The team qualified for the playoffs in their first season by winning a 4 team play-in scenario.
 The Nighthawks, the Vermont Mountaineers, the Keene Swampbats, and the Winnipesaukee Muskrats all tied for the fourth playoff spot in 2016.
 The Nighthawks defeated the Muskrats in game one and the Swampbats in game two.
-The Nighthawks were the first team to win a four team play-in and will be the last as the NECBL changed the playoff tie-breaker rules in 2017.
+The Nighthawks were the first team to win a four team play-in and will be the last, as the NECBL changed the playoff tie-breaker rules in 2017.

 The 2017 team, managed by Jason Szafarski, finished 29-15 and finished in 1st place in the Northern Division.
 They lost in the Divisional Championship to the eventual NECBL champion Valley Blue Sox.
 The team had a record 9 NECBL All Stars.

 The 2018 team finished 22-21, finishing in fourth place.
 The team was again managed by Jason Szafarski and produced 5 NECBL All Stars.

 The 2019 team finished 24-20, finishing in fourth place.
-The team was managed by Keller Bradford, a former Nighthawk player and the son of former MLBer Chad Bradford.
+The team was managed by Keller Bradford, a former Nighthawk player and the son of former Major League Baseball pitcher, Chad Bradford.
 The team produced 4 NECBL All Stars.
 Aaron Haase (Wichita State) was named the Joe Nathan Top Relief Pitcher and Cole Frederick won the NECBL batting title (.396).
-To date, 4 members of the 2019 team have been drafted or signed free-agent contracts.

-The 2020 NECBL season was cancelled due to the Coronavirus Pandemic.
+The 2020 NECBL season was cancelled due to the Coronavirus (COVID) Pandemic.